Polar3D/model-converter/README.md

     scale: 1.0,
   });

-  // Upload to S3, send to slicer, etc. return stlBlob;
+  // Upload to server, send to slicer, etc. return stlBlob;
 }
 ```